-universities, and 50.4 percent of students earning a PhD-level degree in STEM.
-Even after America's universities invest in their education, however, many of those students struggle to remain in the country after graduation.
-Creating visa pathways that would make it easier for them to stay would have a major economic benefit to Louisiana.
-A study by the Partnership for a New American Economy and the American Enterprise Institute found that every time a state gains 100 foreignborn STEM workers with graduate-level STEM training from a U.S. school, 262 more jobs are created for U.S.born workers there in the seven years that follow.13 For Louisiana, that means that retaining even half of the 580 graduates earning advanced-level STEM degrees in 2014 could result in the creation of 760 new positions for U.S.born workers by 2021.
+that would make it easier for them to stay would provide a major economic benefit to Pennsylvania.
+A study by the Partnership for a New American Economy and the American Enterprise Institute found that every time a state gains 100 foreign-born STEM workers with graduate-level STEM training from a U.S. school, 262 more jobs are created for U.S.-born workers there in the seven years that follow.16 For Pennsylvania, that means that retaining even half of the 4,025 graduates earning advanced-level STEM degrees in 2014 could result in the creation of nearly 5,300 new positions for U.S.-born workers by 2021.

-If half of Louisiana's 580 advanced level STEM grads on temporary visas stayed in the state after graduation...
+If half of Pennsylvania's 4,025 advanced level STEM grads on temporary visas stayed in the state after graduation...